 » Opendoor Reviews: Why Opendoor will Pay Much Less than Fair Market Value in 2023?

-- Wide Coverage: Opendoor pays cash for houses in 51 markets– Boston, Albuquerque, Cincinnati, Indianapolis, Birmingham, Miami, San Francisco, San Jose, etc.
+- Broad Coverage: Opendoor pays cash for houses in 51 markets– including Boston, Albuquerque, San Francisco, and San Jose.

 - Flexible Closing Dates: Opendoor gives you the ability to close at your convenience up to 45 days out.

 - Late Checkout Upto 14 Days: Opendoor allows sellers to close on their homes, receive sale proceeds, and temporarily rent their homes.

 - No Cancellation Fees: You can cancel the contract without any cancellation fee.

 - No Upfront Costs: When you sell to Opendoor, you skip the traditional home selling process.
 No need to fix, repair or stage the property!